 The Mereworth and King’s Hill Scout Group in Kent, UK are a large group with connections to the local airfields, from where the historical Battle of Britain took place.
 They are a very large group – about twice the size of Captain Musick, with almost 40 cubs.

-I have met them in the UK at their 2018 Summer Camp, where we exchanged scarves and badges.
-We hope to have further exchanges both online and via post.
+I have met them in the UK at their 2018 Summer Camp (August), where we exchanged scarves and badges; we also had an online meeting during JOTI although network lag made this problematic.
+We hope to have further exchanges in the future, both online and via post.

 - Mereworth and King’s Hill Scout Group website in the UK